vojtajina/node-mocks/README.md

 ## API
 Currently supported API is only very small part of real [Node's API].
-Basically I only implemented methods I need for testing [SlimJim].
+Basically I only implemented methods I need for testing [Testacular].

 I will keep adding more and of course if anyone wants to help - pull requests are more than welcomed.